Skip to content

 What ALE covers

-Coverage D typically pays the additional expenses incurred while displaced: the increase over your normal cost of living, not your total cost of living.
-Covered items:
+Coverage D, also called Loss of Use or Additional Living Expense, pays the additional costs you take on while a covered loss makes your Florida home uninhabitable.
+The carrier owes the increase over your normal cost of living, not your total cost of living.
+Covered items typically include:

-• Hotel / rental housing: the portion that exceeds your mortgage or rent savings (if the displaced home has no rent/mortgage savings, the full cost)
+• Hotel or rental housing: the portion that exceeds your normal mortgage or rent savings (or the full cost when the home carries no mortgage or rent you stop paying)

-• Meals eaten out: the increase over your normal grocery cost
+• Meals eaten out: the increase over normal grocery spending while you have no working kitchen

-• Additional transportation: extra gas, tolls, mileage from the temporary location
+• Additional transportation: extra gas, tolls, and mileage from a location farther from work, school, or daycare

-• Pet boarding: when the temporary housing won't accept pets
+• Pet boarding: when the temporary housing will not accept your pets

-• Laundry / dry cleaning: when the temporary housing lacks facilities
+• Laundry and dry cleaning: when the temporary housing lacks washer and dryer access

-• Storage: for contents that can't come with you
+• Storage: for furniture and contents that cannot move with you during repairs

 • Furniture rental: for unfurnished temporary housing

-• Your usual mortgage, rent, utilities (those continue at the damaged property)
+• Your usual mortgage, rent, and utilities, because those keep running at the damaged property

-The "additional" in Additional Living Expense is the operative word: the carrier is making you whole on the delta, not subsidizing your lifestyle.
+The "additional" in Additional Living Expense is the operative word: the carrier owes you the delta, not a better life than you had before the loss.

-• Clock starts on date of loss, not when you actually move out
+• The clock generally starts at the date of loss, not the date you physically move out

-• Carrier often tries to end ALE prematurely: at a milestone that isn't habitability
+• Carriers frequently try to end ALE early at a milestone that is not actual habitability

 Why ALE claims are commonly underpaid

 1. No receipts.
-If you didn't keep them, you can't claim them.
-Start on day one.
+If you did not keep documentation, you cannot prove the expense.
+Start logging on day one of displacement.

-3. ALE cut short.
-Carriers declare the home "habitable" before it actually is.
-Habitability is a legal standard, not the carrier's opinion.
+3. ALE is cut short.
+Carriers declare the home habitable before it actually is, ending payments at a milestone that does not meet the legal standard.

-4. Pet, storage, utility costs missed.
-Homeowners don't always realize these are covered.
+4. Pet, storage, and utility costs are missed.
+Homeowners often do not realize these line items are covered.

 How Ocean Point handles ALE claims

-1. Set up documentation system day one: receipt log, mileage log, daily summary.
+1. We set up a documentation system on day one: receipt log, mileage log, and daily summary.

 Related